eltimster/arc-medtechai/phd-openings.md

 identification of a relevant clinical guideline at a relevant moment in a patient interaction, to support clinical decision making.

-This project is based at RMIT University, working directly with Professor Lawrence Cavedon and also benefits from the context of the Natural Language Processing group at the University of Melbourne, including Professor Tim Baldwin, Professor Karin Verspoor, and Associate Professor Trevor Cohn, and their existing students and research fellows.
+This project is based at RMIT University, working directly with Professor Karin Verspoor and Professor Lawrence Cavedon and also benefits from the context of the Natural Language Processing group at the University of Melbourne, including Professor Tim Baldwin and Professor Trevor Cohn, and their existing students and research fellows.
 Professor Baldwin is the Director of the training centre, while Professor Verspoor is the Deputy Director and Lead of the Natural Language Processing Stream in the centre.

 **Key areas involved in the research:** natural language processing, information retrieval, health informatics